y-71/OPTIMUS-software/README.md

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 Non-commercial use only.
-For commercial licensing inquiries, contact [Your Email Address].
+For commercial licensing inquiries, contact mbenachour24@gmail.com